 If there’s one constant in social media, it is change.
 All this change means companies should regularly assess and realign where appropriate.
 Do you have a social media policy in place for your company?
 If so, how often do you review it?
 If you haven’t reviewed your social media policy in over 6 months, now a good time to review it.

-If you don’t have a corporate social media policy, now would be a good time to implement one.
+If you don’t have a social media policy, now would be an excellent time to implement one.

 Company Assets and Year-End Reviews

 Public or private, a company’s market value or equity is based directly on the assets it retains.
 It’s a good business practice to regularly assess company assets.

 Assets both tangible (like cash, property, and buildings) and intangible (like your digital reputation, policies and procedures, and social media presence) are directly responsible for a company’s market value.

 Intangible assets such as digital properties, all your content and your online reputation are better protected when there’s a company-wide, written social media policy.
 Reviewing your policy on an annual basis is a best practice.

 Just as a regular review of revenue, expenses and operations brings many benefits, so does a social media policy review.